 Executive MBA (Executive Master of Business Administration) programs are developed with working professionals in mind.
 Those who want to keep working full time, while advancing their skills.

-This is frequently done on a part-time basis.
 Some schools offer specializations in industries like healthcare and technology; the Quantic Executive MBA’s award-winning curriculum offers elective specializations in management, leadership, entrepreneurship and advanced strategy.

 MBA and EMBA Statistics

 A good approach to researching which type of program is right for you is by looking at MBA and Executive MBA programs by the numbers—or in business terms, through a cost-benefit analysis.

 Approaching your selection of a program through a financial lens is one of the most common methods of analysis.
 Pursuing an MBA or Executive MBA costs time and money — it’s a commitment that’s worth taking the time to think about in-depth.